zonemaster/zonemaster-cli/docs/Installation.md

    ```

-### Installation on Debian
+### Installation on Debian and Ubuntu

-Using pre-built packages is the preferred method for Debian.
-If you prefer to
+Using pre-built packages is the preferred method for Debian and Ubuntu.

-install from CPAN instead, follow the steps for Ubuntu.
+#### Installation from pre-built packages

 1) Add Zonemaster packages repository to repository list
    ```sh